edamla/mediterraneanagency/_books/2021-09-01-fish-swallowing-the-sea.md

 scenes of humanity we witness.
 Words of rebellion will be on the tip of our tongues, and yet, we will remain standing.
-Countless innocent people will be slaughtered by the tyrants, the limits of compas- sion will be crossed multiple times, and the arms of cruelty will reach places beyond the compre- hension of reason, but we will still be obliged to be ‘human.’
+Countless innocent people will be slaughtered by the tyrants, the limits of compassion will be crossed multiple times, and the arms of cruelty will reach places beyond the comprehension of reason, but we will still be obliged to be ‘human.’
 <!--more-->